umlaufg/lr0_table_gen/README.md

 An important step in the front-end process of a compiler is the parsing stage.
 After turning a statement into a set of tokens, the parser will compare the tokens to a pre-defined programming language grammar to ensure it can compile without error.

-This Python script can take a simple grammar, augment its topmost production, and create an LR(0) DFA and parsing table for it.
+This Python script can take a simple grammar, augment its topmost production, and create an LR(0) DFA and parsing table.
 It displays the parsing table using tabulate.

 <div align="center">